UncleGrumpy/spi-ch341-usb/README.md

 # CH341A USB to SPI and GPIO Linux kernel driver
+> This fork was created for the purposes of creating a driver specifally for the pinedio-usb LoRa dongle.

 [![flawfinder](https://github.com/UncleGrumpy/spi-ch341-usb/actions/workflows/flawfinder-analysis.yml/badge.svg?branch=pinedio)](https://github.com/UncleGrumpy/spi-ch341-usb/actions/workflows/flawfinder-analysis.yml) [![CodeQL](https://github.com/UncleGrumpy/spi-ch341-usb/actions/workflows/codeql-analysis.yml/badge.svg?branch=pinedio)](https://github.com/UncleGrumpy/spi-ch341-usb/actions/workflows/codeql-analysis.yml)

 The driver can be used with CH341A USB to UART/I2C/SPI adapter boards to connect SPI slaves to a Linux host.
-It uses either the **fast SPI hardware interface** which is, however, limited to SPI mode 0 **or** a **slow SPI bit banging implementation**.
+The It uses either the **fast SPI hardware interface** which is, however, limited to SPI mode 0 **or** a **slow SPI bit banging implementation**.

 Additionally, CH341A data pins that are not used for the SPI interface can be configured as **GPIO** pins.
 The driver can generate **software interrupts** for all input pins. **One input** pin can be connected with the CH341A interrupt pin to generate **hardware interrupts**.
 However, since USB is an asynchronous communication system, it is not possible to guarantee exact timings for GPIOs and interrupts.